 - Capital One Savor offers 4 percent cash back on dining and entertainment, 2 percent cash back at grocery stores and 1 percent cash back on all other purchases.

-Since you’ll earn 4 percent back on dining by using either of these cards, take a look at some of the secondary benefits to find the one that you more closely align with.
+Since you’ll earn a solid rewards rate on dining by using either of these cards, take a look at some of the secondary benefits to find the one that you more closely align with.
 Other benefits to consider include:

 - Sign-up bonuses

 Uber Visa Card vs. Capital One Savor Card

 |Sign-up bonus||$100 in Uber Cash if you spend $500 in first 90 days|

 $300 if you spend $3,000 in first 3 months